adamponddesign/mastermind/README.md

   The results colours are placed randomly in the results area, so the player must determine which of their choices equates to which result indicator.

-6. The player has 10 attempts to correctly guess the computer code.
+6. The row selector is automatically moved down, and the player can make another guess.
+The player has 10 attempts to correctly guess the computer code.